 Student Life in Dundee

 While at Dundee you can immerse yourself in Scottish culture (there's more to it than just tartan and shortbread!) and explore the scenic beauty of Scotland.
-Mountains, lochs and glens are all within easy reach, with the rest of the UK easily accessible, even without a car.
+Mountains, lochs and glens are all within easy reach, and the rest of the UK is also well served by public transport.
 If that's not enough, you'll only be a short flight away from mainland Europe too.

 For undergraduate courses: if you have taken international school leaving qualifications such as A Levels or the International Baccalaureate (IB), the entry requirements are detailed on the individual undergraduate course pages.